Careers in Health Care

 What is allopathic medicine, especially compared to osteopathic and podiatric medicine?
 Allopathic medicine is practiced by someone with an M.D.
 (Doctor of Medicine) degree, and the practice includes treatment of disease through drugs and surgery, as well as a concern for preventive medicine and public health.

 Osteopathic medicine is practiced by someone with a D.O.
 (Doctor of Osteopathy) degree, and the practice includes what was just described for the M.D. plus a unique procedure called manipulative therapy.
 Manipulative therapy involves moving various parts of the anatomy that are under stress or distortion in order to correct musculoskeletal disorders, help restore normal functioning of other body systems and relieve pain.
 Osteopathic physicians are not bone specialists, neither are they chiropractors.
 Osteopathic medicine also emphasizes the total body concept in which the patient is viewed as a self-regulating and self-healing person progressing through an entire lifespan, not merely a periodically diseased organism.
-More information about the history and philosophy of osteopathic medicine can be obtained from the coordinator of pre-professional health advising or directly from schools of osteopathy.
+The history and philosophy of osteopathic medicine can be obtained from the coordinator of pre-professional health advising or directly from schools of osteopathy.

 Both M.D.s and D.O.s train for four years in medical school, take an internship for further study, can complete a residency program for specialization, and are state-licensed.
 Most D.O.s are general practitioners - 87% of all osteopaths compared to only 30% of all allopathic physicians.
 The greatest demand for specialists is definitely in primary care: family medicine, internal medicine, pediatrics and obstetrics/gynecology.
 In addition, there currently is a demand for specialists in preventive medicine, geriatrics, medical genetics, oncology, neonatology, psychiatry and emergency medicine.